syncfusion-content/xamarin.android-docs/xamarin-android/DataSource/Getting-Started.md

 dataSource.SortDescriptors.Add(new SortDescriptor("ContactName"));
 {% endhighlight %}
 {% endtabs %}

 ## Grouping

-DataSource also allows to sort the bound source by using the `DataSource.GroupDescriptors` property**.**  You can create a `GroupDescriptor` for the property to be grouped and add it in the `DataSource.GroupDescriptors` collection.
+DataSource also allows to sort the bound source by using the `DataSource.GroupDescriptors` property.
+You can create a `GroupDescriptor` for the property to be grouped and add it in the `DataSource.GroupDescriptors` collection.
 GroupDescriptor object holds following two properties:

 * PropertyName: Name of the grouped property.
 * KeySelector: Sets the key selector for grouping
 * Comparer: Comparer to be applied in when sorting take place